ropensci-archive/roweb2/content/blog/2018-04-03-rtika-introduction.md

 -   Executable programs and libraries
 -   Crypto formats

-I am blown away by the hours spent on the included parsers, such as Apache `PDFBox`, Apache `Poi`, and others (Apache Foundation 2018).
+I am blown away by the hours spent on the included parsers, such as Apache `PDFBox`, Apache `Poi`, and others [^3].
 Tika began as a common back-end for search engines and to reduce duplicated effort.
-It first part of Nutch in 2005, and then became its own project in 2007 and a shared module in Lucene, Jackrabbit, Mahout, and Solr (Mattmann and Zitting 2011, 17).
+It first part of Nutch in 2005, and then became its own project in 2007 and a shared module in Lucene, Jackrabbit, Mahout, and Solr [^1].
 Now, Tika is a back-end for R. The `rtika` package is an R interface to the Tika project.

 Motivation
 ----------